enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 # One Broadcaster to Rule Them All

 <!--
-- Here's the architectural piece I'm most proud of.
+- Here's the architectural piece we're proud of.
 - One component sits at the heart of every subscription that flows through the router.
 -->